alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 **Conclusion:** Adding some more ruby goodness to the mix, we have built a production grade iron to straighten out the callback spaghetti we have been cooking recently.

-## Handling of events like user milestone reached, batchmate signed up
+## <a name="problem-handling-special-events">Handling of events like user milestone reached, batchmate signed up</a>

-**Problem:** There are other kind of things we need to do here at alma connect.
-We have mail triggers to things like user count milestone reached, batchmates signed up or updated important profile info.
-How do we implement such things?
+**Problem:** A user signs up, this can potentially trigger a user milestone and would most probably trigger batchamted signed up notification.
+Where do we keep this code?
+In the service concerned with creation of user?
+In model callback?
+Nothing seems to fit the bill.

-**Solution:** Luckily for us we already had a steady `pub_sub` implementation by the time we needed to do this.
-We created a very modular and layered architecture. and wired it together using the `pub_sub`.
-We could already listen to `user.created` event from our user publisher.
-We can create milestone and batchmate signed up event from this event and handle them appropriately.
+**Solution:** Lucky for us, we already have our PUBSUB.
+We can listen to `user.created` event from our user publisher and trigger approriate behaviour in a subscriber.
+Sending welcome mail and batchmate activity is not core to the application and should not effect core if smtp is not working at the moment.

 {% highlight ruby linenos %}
 # app/services/registration/user_notifications_service.rb